 “There were embarrassed coughs when the organizing secretary of the ANC, A.H.
 Richards, inquired where the money for all this was to come from; Mr. Churchill appeared angry at the question.
 Richards was taken aside and asked to announce simply that all their requirements had already been met.

 “Funds had been arranged two days earlier at a private dinner in North London, hosted by the Board of Deputies of British Jews.
 It’s Vice-President, Sir Robert Waley Cohen, chairman of British Shell, was a charismatic Zionist extrovert who would become, in the words of his authorized biographer, Robert Henriques, the ‘veritable dynamic force of Focus.’

 “At a dinner on July 22 at his home Caen Wood Towers, he launched the initial secret £50,000 fund for The Focus.
 His associates signed immediate cheques for £25,000 and pledged the rest.”

-Calculated in 2019 Pounds, this was a start-up fund of £3,504,443; not bad for a whip-round the dinner table.
+Calculated in 2020 Pounds, this was a start-up fund of £3,585,000; not bad for a whip-round the dinner table.
 OK, where else was the money to be spent?
-Paul Craig Roberts, writing at the Unz Review, says the recipient was non other than Winston Churchill:
+Paul Craig Roberts, writing at the Unz Review, says the recipient was none other than Winston Churchill: